ZhouKanglei/Multi-STGAE/README.md

 # Multi-Task Spatial-Temporal Graph Auto-Encoder for Hand Motion Denoising

 This work (Multi-STGAE) extends [our conference paper](http://hubertshum.com/pbl_ismar2021hand.htm) presented at ISMAR 2021, which has been submitted to a journal.
-We plan to release the full code once it is accepted for publication.
-Currently, we provide the test code.

 ## Framework and Experiments